MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-statement-service.md

 The Envestnet Yodlee Bank Feeds service is installed as an extension to [!INCLUDE[d365fin](includes/d365fin_md.md)] and is ready to be enabled.
 For more information, see [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md).

 > [!NOTE]
-> The Envestnet Yodlee Bank Feeds service is only supported in the US, Canada, and UK.
+> The Envestnet Yodlee Bank Feeds service is only supported in the US, Canada, and UK.<br /><br />
+> The functionality is only supported in the online version of Business Central.
+To use this functionality on-premise, you must obtain a cobrand account from Envestnet Yodlee.

 After you enable the bank feed service, you must link a bank account to the online bank account that the feed will come from.
 You link bank accounts to online bank accounts in the following different scenarios: